If you wonder “why do I sweat so much?” don't worry. You are not the only one!

 Let’s face it.
 Everyone sweats.
-While it’s not comfortable dinner conversation, it’s a totally normal part of being a human being.
+While it’s not a comfortable dinner conversation, it’s a totally normal part of being human.

 Our bodies sweat to reduce and maintain a safe body temperature.
 Without sweat, we’d constantly battle the threat of heatstroke, and fevers would be absolutely terrifying.

 Plus, how would the people that like our gym selfies know that we actually worked out?

 However, for some people, sweat is more than just a normal body function.
 Instead, it’s a constant burden.
 Sweating excessively is not only annoying!
 It’s uncomfortable, embarrassing, and can leave you feeling anxious and isolated.

 But how do you know if you sweat too much?
 And if so, why you?
 Is there something that you’re doing that’s causing you to sweat more than usual?

 Let’s talk about it.
 We’ll break down some myths, add some truths, and offer some possible solutions.

 Like we said before, it’s not only you wondering “why do I sweat so much.”
 We know that sweat’s function is to regulate body temperature.
 However, most people think that the moisture of sweat is what cools you down, but it’s actually the evaporation that does the trick.
 Your body sweats easily to cool itself down, and as the moisture evaporates, it transfers your body heat into the atmosphere.

 That’s why when you do an intense workout, there’s no time for evaporation, so your body keeps on sweating.

 Every person has anywhere from 2-4 million sweat glands.
 There are 2 main types of sweat glands; Eccrine and Apocrine.